Special Services and Events

 Special Services

-The pictures below show some of the special services that have taken place this year, including infant baptism and the annual Christingle Service.
+The pictures below show some of the special services that have taken place this year, including infant baptism, puppet sketches by the children at Family Services and the annual Christingle Service.

 Ashley Methodist Church at Easter